Radosław Sikorski: Minister of National Defence (2005–2007)

 In 2005, Sikorski returned to Poland and was elected senator from his home town of Bydgoszcz with 76,370 votes.
 He joined Prime Minister Marcinkiewicz's government as Minister of National Defence on 31 October.
 During his time in MoD, he moved Warsaw Pact-era files to the Institute of National Remembrance, declassified Warsaw Pact maps which demonstrated Soviet plans to use nuclear weapons in an offensive war against NATO and cancelled the military pension of Helena Wolińska-Brus, a Stalin-era prosecutor who sentenced the anti-communist Polish resistance general August Emil "Nil" Fieldorf to death.
-He introduced electronic auctions in procurement for defense equipment, saving the ministry a great amount of money.
+He introduced electronic auctions in procurement for defence equipment, saving the ministry a great amount of money.
 He announced the tender to buy a fleet of new jets for government transportation.
 He declassified a file of an operation codenamed "Szpak" (starling) by the Military Information Services (Wojskowe Służby Informacyjne, WSI) which documented their operations against him containing transcripts of the bugging of his home and telephone as well as hostile articles in the media inspired by WSI operatives.

-He resigned on 5 February 2007, on the eve of Poland's engagement in the war in Afghanistan in protest against the activities of the chief of military intelligence, Antoni Macierewicz.
+Sikorski resigned on 5 February 2007, on the eve of Poland's engagement in the war in Afghanistan in protest against the activities of the chief of military intelligence, Antoni Macierewicz.
 Though never a member of the Law and Justice party, he served out the parliamentary term in the Law and Justice Senatorial Club.
 In the early parliamentary elections of 2007, he was elected to the Lower House (Sejm) with 117,291 votes, one of 10 best results in the country.